weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-google.md

 The module works in two steps:
 1. Run a search query in Weaviate to find relevant objects.
-2. Use a PaLM or Genesis model to generate a response.
+2. Use a PaLM or Gemini model to generate a response.
 The response is based on the results of the previous step and a prompt or task that you provide.

 :::note
-You can use the `generative-google` module with different upstream modules.
+You can use the `generative-google` module with any upstream modules.
 For example, you could use `text2vec-openai`, `text2vec-cohere`, or `text2vec-huggingface` to vectorize and query your data.
 Then, you can pass the query results to the `generative-google` module to generate a response.
 :::

 The generative module provides results for individual objects or groups of objects:

 * `singlePrompt` returns a response for each object.
 * `groupedTask` groups the results to return a single response.

 You need to input both a query and a prompt (for individual responses) or a task (for all responses).

 ## Inference API key

-:::caution Important: Provide the correct API key to Weaviate `generative-google` uses a PaLM or Genesis API endpoint, you must provide a valid API key to Weaviate.
+:::caution Important: Provide the google API key to Weaviate `generative-google` uses a google API endpoint, you must provide a valid google API key to Weaviate.
 :::

 ### Provide the key to Weaviate